 - In Animorphs, in an alternate timeline, Cassie is killed, but later reappears to save the day.
 Being "sub-temporally grounded" and somewhat immune to the effects of the time changes, she is able to return because she is "supposed" to be alive.
 Time got confused.

-- Subverted in Harry Potter and the Prisoner of Azkaban: Harry thinks he saw his dead father casting a Patronus that saved him from dementors, but he realizes at the last minute that it was his own future self come back in time.
+- Subverted in Harry Potter and the Prisoner of Azkaban: Harry thinks he saw his dead father casting a Patronus that saved him from Dementors, but he realizes at the last minute that it was his own future self come back in time.

 - A less mystical version from Shatterpoint: at the very end of the climactic battle, Mace is unarmed, critically wounded, and unable to stop his apprentice from killing herself out of remorse.
 However, it turns out that his lieutenant, Nick Rostu, is Only Mostly Dead from his prior injuries, and he managed to blast Depa's lightsaber away at the last second.

-- In Supernatural's Season Two finale, John Winchester, the father of the leads, emerges from Hell just in time to prevent the Yellow Eyed Demon from killing his boys.
+- In the Season Two finale, John Winchester, the father of the leads, emerges from Hell just in time to prevent the Yellow Eyed Demon from killing his boys.
 Somewhat justified, in that there's an open gate to Hell ten feet away, and hundreds of demonic souls are escaping, too.

 - And Mary Winchester beat him to it in a Season 1 episode, where her ghost shows up and tells the Monster of the Week to leave her sons alone.